Conclusion of Sinchu Gundo School Well Project – The Gambia

 Once the money was received, the parts were purchased within a week and the well contractor came to the school the following week fully completing the project.
 It was as timely as it could have been in an African country.
 The actual labor put forth to fix the pump was approximately three hours.

-The money was utilized to its fullest between paying for transport of the parts (tube cylinder, rings), the parts themselves, the labor of the well contractor, and the transport for the well contractor to get from his village to Sinchu Gundo.
+The money was utilized to its fullest between paying for the transport of the parts (tube cylinder, rings), the parts themselves, the labor of the well contractor, and the transport for the well contractor to get from his village to Sinchu Gundo.

 The end result is that now the well is fixed and the children are able to get safe drinking water from the pump.
 They are also able to conveniently pump water with minimal labor to supply their garden beds within their garden they started over a month and a half ago.
 This garden has served as a great educational instrument for the children and will also serve as a great nutritional supplement for the children’s food bowls at lunch.